-Rusli’s training as an architect is immediately evident when looking at his work.
+Rusli's background in architecture is immediately evident when looking at his work.
 The harmony of lines, use of geometry, and symmetrical compositions all speak to his profession.
 “My photos are always heavily influenced by leading lines, geometry, symmetry and balance and I always try to put a human figure in my photos to give the image a sense of scale and relate-ability,” Rusli tells My Modern Met.
-“This is something I learned from architecture school.”
+“This is something I learned from studying architecture in university.”

 While we see a lot of drone photos, Rusli's stand out from the crowd for their crisp compositions and his ability to capture that unknown patterns that make up our world.